WilliamJBrown/WatcherDocker/README.md

 # Watcher Docker Container

 Docker container for [Watcher](https://github.com/nosmokingbandit/watcher) using a lightweight Fedora build.

+This is a automatic updating container.

 ## Usage